SoFairOA/documentation/docs/19-step-9.md

 }
 ```

-## 9.3 Software Heritage rejects the mention
+## 9.5 Software Heritage rejects the mention

-The mention sent in step 9.1 has been rejected because something went wrong.
+The mention sent in step 9.1 has been rejected because:

+- the notification is structurally invalid
+- the software mentioned can't be archived
+- something went wrong when ingesting the mention

 Software Heritage COAR Notify server sends a Notification to the inbox indicated in the
 `origin` key of the original Notification, mentioning its `id` in the `inReplyTo` key